Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Global existence

 where

 \end{prop}

 \begin{proof} The \emph{a priori} estimates of $V$ can be split into three steps. \begin{itemize} \item {\emph{Step 1: Low-frequency analysis}} \end{itemize}

-Compared with the energy method developed in \cite{c3,danchinnote2}, the low-frequency analysis mainly resorts to Duhamel's principle and Proposition \ref{LemmaspectrallocalHp}.
-Let $\{\mathcal{G}(t)\}_{t>0}$ be the semi-group generated by the linear operator on the left-hand side of \eqref{m1}.
+Compared with the direct energy estimates developed in \cite{c3,danchinnote2}, the low-frequency analysis mainly resorts to Duhamel's principle and Proposition \ref{LemmaspectrallocalHp}.
+Let $\{\mathcal{G}(t)\}_{t>0}$ be the semigroup generated by the linear operator on the left-hand side of \eqref{m1}.
 We always choose $J_0$ to be small enough such that $2^{J_0}\leq \lambda_0$, as required in Proposition \ref{LemmaspectrallocalHp}.
-Employing the low-frequency cut-off operator $\dot{S}_{J_0}$ to \eqref{m1} and applying the localized operator $\dot{\Delta}_{j}$ to the resulting system yields
+Employing the low-frequency cutoff operator $\dot{S}_{J_0}$ to \eqref{m1} and applying the localized operator $\dot{\Delta}_{j}$ to the resulting system yields